hanifekaptan/QRCode_Generator/README.md

-# QRCode_Generator
-The application, developed using Python, PyQt5, PyQt5 Designer, Python Barcode and Segno, converts data in various formats into QRCode and 2D Barcode form.
-This application aims to easily convert data in existing forms into QRCode with a simple interface.

 # QR Code Generator
 This application allows users to create QR codes and barcodes for text, links, VCards, Wi-Fi information, and more.
 With its user-friendly interface, different types of codes can be easily generated and downloaded.
 The project is developed using Python and Streamlit.